-An award winning team powered by marketing expertise – we deliver design with clout.
-We do this by taking an honest look at your business needs first, before identifying what drives your business so we can transform the way you communicate with your customers.
+An award winning team powered by marketing expertise- we deliver design with clout.
+We do this by taking an honest look at your business needs first, before identifying what drives your business and transforming the way you communicate with your customers.

 Looking after our client’s best interests, providing value for money and working with kindness is our M.O.
-As a result, we build meaningful, long-term partnerships with businesses who recognise the commercial value in brand strategy and thoughtful design.
-We’ll become an extension of your team and help to shape the future of your company.
+As a result, we’ve established meaningful, long-term partnerships with businesses who recognise the commercial value in brand strategy and thoughtful design.
+We’ll become an extension of your team and help you shape the future of your company.

 Working with us means that you’ll meet the people who actually do the work and our team understands what breeds great brands: cultural relevance, authenticity and adaptability.

 Together we’ve built an agency that we’re proud of and it’s our mission to continue to be a team that really cares about delivering brilliant work, and the best possible agency experience, to each and every one of our clients.

 A multi award-winning creative director, marketing nerd and management consultant with 17+ years’ industry experience.
 An unashamed business development and brand strategy geek with two degrees, including a Masters from Warwick University.
 Claire founded Barefaced Studios and has regretted it ever since.

 Spearheaded a world first social media campaign and the creation of an iTunes chart-topping mobile App.
 Has turned under performing companies into market-leading and award-winning businesses and has been published in the likes of Vice, Aesthetica and Music Week.
 Holder of five awards and nominated for a further three (she was robbed I tell you, robbed!).
 Her previous client list includes the MOBO Awards, Wilderness Festival, Adidas, Cancer Research UK, Berkeley Homes and Red Bull.

 Lives with a deranged rescue cat in North London.
 Can eat an entire 18″ pizza to herself.